 Nikon 18-200mm VR II

-Nikon 18-200mm VR II (DX only, 72mm filters, 19.9oz/565g, about $760). enlarge.
-I'd get it at Adorama, Amazon or J&R. Adorama pays top dollar for your used gear, especially the older model 18-200mm VR.
+Nikon 18-200mm VR II (DX only, 72mm filters, 19.9oz/565g, about $600). enlarge.
+I got mine at Adorama, and Amazon is also fantastic.
+Adorama pays top dollar for your used gear, especially the older model 18-200mm VR.
 Using these links to get yours is what helps me keep adding to this site.
 Thanks!
 Ken.

 Nikon 18-200mm VR II on the left, DX only, 72mm filters, 19.9oz/565g, about $760), with the original 18-200mm VR on the right. enlarge.
 I'd get it at Adorama, Ritz, Amazon, J&R or Calumet.
 Adorama pays top dollar for your used gear, especially the older model 18-200mm VR.
 Using these links to get yours is what helps me keep adding to this site.
 Thanks!
 Ken.